pkholland/mutantspider/examples/file_system/README.md

     /persistent

 Files within the /persistent subdirectory persist from one page view to the next.
-So, for example, the file /persistent/my_credentials.txt could be used to store information that a user might have entered during a previous visit to your web app.
+So, for example, the file <code>/persistent/my_credentials.txt</code> could be used to store information that a user might have entered during a previous visit to your web app.
-If they had done so, and your application had written that information to this file then you would be able to read it in this visit to your page.
+If they had done so, and your application had written that information to this file then you would be able to read it during this visit to your page.
 This data is stored locally on the user's machine - not on your server.

 It is implemented using IndexedDB on Emscripten, and html5fs on NaCl, but adds some